Block Storage CSI

 storageClassName: nks-block-storage

-• Resources: size of the storage to be created.
-The default value is 20 GB, and Gi can be used to enter a value between 10 GB and 2000 GB in the units of 10 GB.
+• Resources: Size of the storage to be created.
+The default size is 20 GB, and you can enter a value in Gi between 10 GB and 2,000 GB in 10 GB increments.

 Note